VARI-AIR TROUBLESHOOTING GUIDE

 When your airlock is not starting, check the contactor inside the Vari-Air control box and see if the overload has been tripped from over-amps.

-• To reset the overload press: the RED button on the overload until you hear a click.
+• To reset the overload: press the RED button on the overload until you hear a click.
 This is the overload resetting.
+Once you reset the overload, test run the air lock.

-• Test run the airlock: Sometimes when the air lock has been sitting in condensation, it can cause rusting from the vanes to casing.
+• Sometimes when the air lock has been sitting in condensation, it can cause rusting from the vanes to casing.
 The airlock will need to be broke loose before operation can continue.
 This is usually done with a pipe wrench on the opposite of the drive end.

 • Check if you are losing air from anywhere.
 The air lock can have air bypassing through it, if this is the case you will need the air lock to be rebuilt.